 resource/ directory and they will be uploaded to Guru.
 Images and resources can be linked within card content as described below.

-Board Groups, Boards, Resources and other Cards can be referenced in card markdown/html content by utilizing the regular link syntax, but using the appropriate directory name and card/board/board group/resource ID as the actual link.
-This allows the bulk importer to replace the unique cards/board/groups/resources in the content with the actual IDs during the import process.
+Folders, Resources and other Cards can be referenced in card markdown/html content by utilizing the regular link syntax, but using the appropriate directory name and card/folder/resource ID as the actual link.
+This allows the bulk importer to replace the unique cards/folders/resources in the content with the actual IDs during the import process.

 To link to card1, reference